Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can Traffic Tickets Affect Your Car Insurance Premiums?

 What about insurance?
-Many people are not only curious about whether or not a traffic ticket affects their credit score, but also if it can affect their insurance.
+Many people are not only curious about whether a traffic ticket affects their credit score, but also if it can impact their insurance.
 Auto insurance is already expensive as it is, but can traffic tickets make it even pricier?

 The Bottom Line

-Yes, traffic tickets can affect your credit scores and insurance if they go unpaid for too long or if you continue to accumulate them at a rapid pace.
+Traffic tickets can certainly affect your credit scores and insurance if they go unpaid for too long or if you continue to accumulate them at a rapid pace.
 As a result, you should always pay for your parking, speeding, or other traffic tickets as soon as possible.
-Thankfully, most traffic tickets are fairly cheap and it isn’t so much that many people can’t afford to pay them, it’s that they forget about them or simply don’t consider getting a $50 ticket here and there to be very damaging.
+Thankfully, traffic tickets are pretty easy to deal with; it’s more about coming up with the money to pay your ticket and ensure it’s handled in a timely manner.

 Kale Havervold avatar on Loans Canada